2019 El Paso Walmart shooting: Shooting

 Crusius first killed a woman pushing a shopping cart before shooting several people near and at a fundraising event for the El Paso Fusion girls soccer team outside the store.
 During this initial shooting, Crusius killed three people (including a man who died eight months later) and injured six in the parking lot.

 The store manager witnessed Crusius firing in the parking lot prior to entering the crowded store.
 He issued a "Code Brown", designating an active shooter, to his employees, who began helping customers evacuate or hide.
-Approximately 3,000 people were in the mall's complex at the time of the shooting.
+Approximately 3,000 people were in the mall complex at the time of the shooting.
 Many customers and employees fled to adjacent stores or hid under tables or in shipping containers located behind the building.

 At 10:39 a.m., Crusius entered the Walmart through the west entrance.
 As he walked in, he fatally shot an elderly man who tried running from him before walking to his right.
 He walked along the front of the store eastwards and fired at people along the way.
 He then turned towards a First Convenience Bank inside the store and shot several people in the bank lobby, killing nine.
 Crusius moved on to shoot people in the checkout lines, killing nine.
 Crusius eventually stopped shooting and began sprinting towards the exit.
 He reached the eastern doors of the store at 10:41 a.m.
 In total, he shot and killed 19 people and injured 15 others inside the Walmart building.